uwsbel/blenderPlugin/README.md

 Requirements: blender 2.67+, python3, and pyyaml should all be installed on
     the machine from which you will be running blender.

-The Easy Way (for those with access to euler):

-Note: this is written assuming you will run blender on a local machine and then render on euler.
+Note: this is written assuming you will run blender on a local machine and then render on on an external machine.

 1. Clone the Chrono::Render repo by running git clone https://github.com/uwsbel/ChronoRender

-    from somewhere on euler.
+    from somewhere on the machine you wish to render on.

 This contains all the files needed to take the exported data from blender and create a nice render from it.

+2. Clone this blenderPLugin repo onto your local machine
+3.
-2. Copy the file plugin.py from euler to your local machine's blender addons folder by using the following command (execute on local machine)
+3. Copy the file plugin.py from the repo to your local machine's blender addons folder by using the following command (execute on local machine)

     scp username@euler.msvc.wisc.edu:/path/to/blender-plugin/plugins/blender/plugin.py